 Discover the beautiful sights and attractions of the Hungarian capital.
 This morning, you will be transferred to the Pannónia Golf and Country Club, picturesquely situated in a valley bordering the Etyek wine region.
-In the afternoon, explore the former imperial residence and capital of Hungary, Esztergom and visit the famous Basilica.
-Should you choose to remain on board, enjoy an afternoon relaxing on deck as the vessel cruises through the Hungarian landscape.
-You arrive in Esztergom just before dinner, when your fellow passengers will rejoin the vessel.
+In the afternoon, rejoin the ship in Esztergom just before dinner.

 Pannónia Golf and Country Club